nyu-database-design/flask-mongodb-web-app/setup.md

 1. clone this repository with `git clone url-to-this-repository`.
 This will create a sub-directory named after your repository.
 Note that this command may require you to enter your GitHub usernamen and password.
 You should enter a GitHub [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) in place of your password here.
 You can generate a personal access token from your GitHub account's `Settings` in the `Developer settings` page.
 1. navigate into the sub-directory that was created by the clone operation with `cd flask-app-directory`.
 If you don't know the sub-directory name, run `ls` to see a list of all files and directories within the `public_html` directory.
 1. copy the file named `env.example` into a new file named `.env` (using `cp env.example .env`).
-1. edit the `.env` file using `emacs .env`, and enter your own MongoDB database connection credentials into that file where indicated.
+1. edit the `.env` file using `emacs .env`, and enter your own MongoDB database connection credentials and DSN string from sentry.io into that file where indicated.
 Save the changes within emacs by typing `Control-x` then `Control-s`.
 Exit emacs by typing, `Control-x` then `Control-c`.
 1. Make the files named `flask.cgi` executable by all with the command, `chmod a+x flask.cgi`.
 This allows it to be executed when a web browser requests it.
 1. Your app should now be live on the web at https://i6.cims.nyu.edu/~$USER/$FLASK-APP-DIRECTORY/flask.cgi, where `$USER` is replaced with your own **i6** username and `$FLASK-APP-DIRECTORY` is replaced with the name of the sub-directory within `public_html` where your flask app code resides.
 Visit that address in your preferred web browser.